Cancer Statistics for the UK

 - Every two minutes someone in the UK is diagnosed with cancer.

-- Breast, prostate, lung and bowel cancers together accounted for over half (53%) of all new cancers in the UK in 2014.
+- Breast, prostate, lung and bowel cancers together accounted for over half (53%) of all new cancer cases in the UK in 2016-2018.

-- More than a fifth of all cancer deaths are from lung cancer.
+- Around a fifth of all cancer deaths are from lung cancer.

 - Half (50%) of people diagnosed with cancer in England and Wales survive their disease for ten years or more (2010-11).